Chart Color Schemes

 Infrastructure

-Longford - Loch Sport has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally
+Longford - Loch Sport has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 40 projects likely to impact the area.
-Key projects include Gippsland Renewable Energy Park (GREP), Fulham Solar Farm, Longford Development Plan, and Port of Sale East Bank Redevelopment Study.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 40 projects potentially impacting the region.
+Notable initiatives include Gippsland Renewable Energy Park (GREP), Fulham Solar Farm, Longford Development Plan, and Port of Sale East Bank Redevelopment Study.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.